mariamv29/mariamv29/README.md

 - 👋 Hi, I’m Maria Mireles
-- 👀 I’m a full stack web develop based in Austin Texas.
+- 👀 I’m a full stack web developer with a passion in coding.
+I am based in Austin Texas and ready to take on new challenges.
 - 📫 How to reach me mireles335@gmail.com, https://www.linkedin.com/in/maria-mireles-7b7b27210/

 <!---